PNNL-m-q/mzapy/docs/source/project_info/contributing.rst

 * The version(s) of the package dependency (or dependencies) that produce the bug
 * Detailed steps to reproduce the bug
 * Any details about your local setup that might be helpful in troubleshooting
+* add the "bug" label (from menu on right when creating new issue)

 When proposing a new feature:

 * Explain in detail how it would work
 * Keep the scope as narrow as possible
 * Where possible, include code/pseudocode snippets to explain implementation or expected behavior
+* add the "enhancement" label (from menu on right when creating new issue)

 Fixing Bugs or Implementing Features